ArnaudLoos/HomeAssistant-Presentation/README.md

 ```

 Templating can be a great way to ensure the robustness and accuracy of your automations.
 For example, if you rely heavily on presence detection to trigger automations it can be problematic if your phone GPS glitches and places you 200m away from your actual location for a brief period of time.
 Now your "Away from home" automations kick-off and the lights turn off.
 In this case you can track your presence using multiple sensors (Owntracks, nmap scan, iCloud) and use a template to define the state of a new ```input_boolean```.
-The template reads the state of all 3 device trackers and if 2 out of 3 report you as home then you set the state of ```input_boolean.User_home``` to ```ON```.
+The template reads the state of all 3 device trackers and only if 2 out of 3 report you as not_home does it set the state of ```input_boolean.User_home``` to ```OFF```.
 Now use this component in your automations instead of the individual device trackers.

 An example of a more complex template: